top of page

 These two lines, opening and closing the novel, are the only sentences in the book that use that precise phrasing "Lyra and her dæmon".
 The uniqueness of the phrase draws the reader’s attention to the fact that these lines are paired, inviting us to compare what we understand by the phrase at the end of the book compared to what the phrase made us think and feel right at the start.

-Because that start creates immediate questions in our mind, What is a ‘dæmon’?
-In what sense is this one Lyra’s?”
+Because that start creates immediate questions in our mind: what is a ‘dæmon’?
+In what sense is this one Lyra’s?
 And the final sentence says, gesturing at the preceding 100,00ish words, ‘and that’s what a dæmon is.
 That is how Lyra and Pantalaimon belong to each other’.

 And the clever thing is that though everything in the text between these two points is in some way supporting the narrative exploration of dæmons, the reader is probably not quite aware that this is the centre of the story until that very last sentence.